 - Put on protective bubble: Think of the bubble as an invisible force field that no one can penetrate.
 A person inside the bubble can see outside it just as a person outside the bubble can see inside.
 However, there is a protective layer that keeps the abuser’s emotions from penetrating the bubble just as it protects the person inside from absorbing the abuse.

-- Slow speech down, talk in a quiet voice: One of the easiest methods to make an abusive person calm down quickly is to slow down the rate of speaking and talk in a very quiet voice.
+- Slow speech down, talk in a quiet voice: One of the most natural methods to make an abusive person calm down quickly is to slow down the rate of speaking and talk in a hushed voice.
 This method almost forces the abuser to match the new speed instead of escalating.

 - Lower heart rate: After slowing the speech and adding more breaths, it is more natural to become aware of an elevated heart rate.
 Be intentional about slowing it down.
 This reduces any effect from increased anxiety as a result of the abuse.